check-spelling-sandbox/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

-We would update the `CREATE TABLE` statement to be able to optionally reference an upstream source and reference using `FROM SOURCE <source> (REFERENCE <upstream reference>)` and any additional options necessary for ingesting the upstrema data:
+We would update the `CREATE TABLE` statement to be able to optionally reference an upstream source and reference using `FROM SOURCE <source> (REFERENCE <upstream reference>)` and any additional options necessary for ingesting the upstream data:

 ```sql
 CREATE TABLE <name> FROM SOURCE <source_name> (REFERENCE = <upstream name>) WITH (TEXT COLUMNS = (..), ..)